CatherineLiyuankun/Hexo-theme-zilan/source/_posts/Kubernates-Certified-Kubernetes-Administrator-CKA.md

 Ensure that the new NetworkPolicy:

 - does not allow access to Pods not listening on port 5768
-- does not allow access from Pods not in namespace `my-app`
+- does not allow access from Pods not in namespace `internal`

 ### 解答：NetworkPolicy